MostAwesomeDude/construct/docs/bitwise.rst

 to a bit stream (a stream of 1's and 0's), and only then is it fed to the subconstructs.
 The subconstructs are expected to operate on bits instead of bytes.
 For reference, see the code snippet in the BitField section.

-Note: BitStruct is actually just a wrapper for the Bitwise construct.
+.. note:: BitStruct is actually just a wrapper for the :func:`~construct.macros.Bitwise` construct.

 Important notes
 ---------------